Two of the most well-known hot spots in Archer City include The Royal Theater and Booked Up.

 Archer County is known for various wildlife including dove, deer, quail, turkey, wild hogs, coyotes, bobcats and cougars.
 Guided and year-round hunting are available from several individuals in the area.
 Please call (940) 642-9416 for more information on hunting leases.

-Due to the substantial changes and the importance of Withers, the restoration returned the courthouse to its 1926 appearance and configuration.
+Due to a grant made possible by the Texas Historical Commission a restoration of the courthouse was completed in 2004, which returned the courthouse to its 1926 appearance and configuration.
 Metal windows and stone infill from the 1960s were removed.
 Wood windows were installed to match the 1926 design.
 The contemporary lowered ceiling of the courtroom was removed, and the District Court balcony restored.
 Wood floors throughout the building were uncovered from beneath layers of vinyl tile.
 The mechanical, electrical, and plumbing systems were replaced, and the courthouse was made accessible to people with disabilities.

 In 1909, Archer County had outgrown it's original jail, a 20 x 20 foot square building.
 Construction on this larger facility was completed in September 1910.
 The sandstone structure was designed with living quarters for the Sheriff and his family on the ground floor.
 The 2nd and 3rd floors had cells as well as a hanging gallow, which was never used.

 The first prisoner held in this jail was arrested for stealing a horse.
 More than 8,000 prisoners were jailed here until the county opened a new facility in 1974.
-The old jail now houses a museum of old Archer County items.
-The Archer County Museum is located at 203 E. Plum.
+The old jail is located at 203 E. Plum; however, it is not open to the public.

 Burkett Park offers many activities including the Hilbers Playground, located adjacent to the park pavillion.
 Enjoy a picnic, some time to relax, or let your kids run and play.